adameus03/spc-cloud/README.md

 ```
 spc-cloud $ docker-compose push
 ```
-After successful push, the image should have been successfully updated. \ If you wish you can now proceed to starting the Azure Container Instance (ACI). \
+After successful push, the image should have been successfully updated.\
+If you wish you can now proceed to starting the Azure Container Instance (ACI).
-# Run & stop the live remote container
+# Run and stop the live remote container
 In order to do that you first need to switch the Docker context from "default" to a context associated with Azure. \
 Check available Docker contexts by running:
 ```$ docker context ls```